cqcallaw/openbsd-router/README.md

 Reload pf rules with `pfctl -f /etc/pf.conf` for the change to take effect.

 ## Dynamic Client Endpoint Updates
 If your ISP assigns dynamic IPv4 addresses (as many ISPs do), Hurricane Electric's servers must be notified when the tunnel's IPv4 client endpoint changes.
-This is best accomplished with a script that runs as a cronjob.
+This is best accomplished with a simple `curl` script running as a cronjob.

 ```
 #!/bin/sh
 # HE tunnel update, based on https://github.com/chapmajs/Examples/blob/master/openbsd/update_he.sh

-# This program is free software: you can redistribute it and/or modify it under
-# the terms of the GNU General Public License as published by the Free Software
-# Foundation, either version 3 of the License, or (at your option) any later
-# version.

-# This program is distributed in the hope that it will be useful, but WITHOUT
-# ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS
-# FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more
-# details.

-# You should have received a copy of the GNU General Public License along with
-# this program.
-If not, see http://www.gnu.org/licenses/.

 USERNAME=<user name>
 PASSWORD=<tunnel password>